amperature/gdg/design.md

     end
 end
 ```
-This cycles through every single cell, and if said cell is 1 then it renders those cells to be onto the board as garbage.
+This cycles through every single cell, and if said cell is 1 then it marks those cells to be rendered onto the board.

 ### Piece Validity
 Now we need to validate the pieces.
 Validating is the process of making sure that the pieces are locking in the first place, as well as not breaking the boundaries of the grid.